game-stop/veejay/veejay-current/veejay-server/doc/veejay-HOWTO.md

 $ veejay -d -p 4000
 $ sayVIMS -h localhost -p 4000 -m "246:224.0.0.50 5000;"
 ```
+Have a look on [4.5.3 network](veejay-HOWTO.md#4.5.3) for more UDP multicasting.

 <span id="4.3">4.3 The keyboard interface</span>
 ------------------------------------------------

 Here is a quick overview for the most used default keys, if applied in
 order you will end up with a newly created video sample looping in some
 way (depending on how many times you press the asterix key)

 <table>
 <tbody>